prakhargaming/go-ai-backend/README.md

 # Pure Golang AI Backend
 ---
-This repo is meant to be a learning exercise for to handle making API requests in pure Go.
+This repo is meant to be a learning exercise for to handle making API requests in the pure Go standard library.
 It was fun.

 ## Instructions
 Start the repo with